occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 # Getting started

+<div class="comment">If you're using Spring Boot, you might consider using the <a href="#spring-boot-starter">spring-boot-starter</a> project to get started quickly.
+Then you can return to this section.</div>

 Getting started with Occurrent involves these steps:
 <div class="comment">It's recommended to read up on <a href="https://occurrent.org/documentation#cloudevents">CloudEvent's</a> and its <a href="https://github.com/cloudevents/spec/blob/v1.0/spec.md">specification</a> so that you're familiar with the structure and schema of a CloudEvent.</div>